I-RoshanKumar/I-RoshanKumar/README.md

 - 🌱 I’m currently learning **Machine Learning, Data Science, Web Development.**

-- 💬 Ask me about **Python, C, Design Analysis And Algorithm , Data Structure And Algorithm**
+- 💬 Ask me about **Python, C, Java, JavaScript, Design Analysis And Algorithm , Data Structure And Algorithm**

 - 📫 How to reach me **You can DM me on kumarroshan1809@gmail.com**